weissmanlab/SFS_spatial_sweep_1d_Genetics/README.md

 # Simulations for ``Spatial structure alters the site frequency spectrum produced by hitchhiking"

 ## Figures
-Run `Figures_lean.ipynb' to generate Figures 2- in the manuscript.
+Run `Figures_lean.ipynb` to generate Figures 2- in the manuscript.
 It imports simulation results from `forward_simulation_data' and `backward_simulation_data' folders to make SFSs.

 ## Combined_codes
 This folder contains forward and backward-in-time simulations.